 We host two bridge sessions each week, at Fisher Heights Community Place, 31 Sutton Place:

 - Tuesdays from 1 pm to 3:30 pm

 - Thursdays from 7 pm to 9 pm

 There’s a modest fee of $2 per session, plus a $5 yearly membership fee.
 A portion of the funds collected is used to organize a spring or summer social gathering.

 We operate under the sponsorship of the Fisher Heights & Area Community Association.
 As such, we are primarily focussed on providing recreational opportunities to the residents of this community.
 We do welcome others from outside the local community, but from time to time we may reach the full capacity of our facilities, and have to limit the number of new members.
 We will give priority to local residents at such times.

 Because we are volunteer-run, players are encouraged either to show up at least 20 minutes early to help with set up, or to help with take-down and clean-up after the sessions.

 Everyone is welcome to play, although at least a rudimentary knowledge of the game is required.
 Members of the club have a variety of experience levels, and the more advanced players are always happy to help others if they have questions.
-Members do not need to have a regular partner as partnerships are decided by drawing numbers.
+Members do not play with a regular partner.
+Rather, partnerships are decided by drawing numbers at each session.